l145dev/Airbnb-for-campers/process.md

 - a ton of logic (rewrote the code more times than ronaldo's total goals in his career -> i lied)
 - a ton of bugs (probably many more that i have yet to discover)
 - i hate working with dates
+- option to directly enter filters details through url query to get all properties available

 > [!NOTE]
 > Transitioned from JWT authentication flow to session-based authentication flow (using cookies and postgresql session store), enhancing security and taking away 6 hours of my life because change doesn't come without absolutely random bugs (AI was useless and i have no idea how it works now)! 👍